ncase/bees/page-copy.md

 > It's important to note that honeybees exist in a "unitary democracy" meaning that all the bees share a common interest.

-Honey bee scouts advocate for specific site locations by repeating their dance.
+Honey bee scouts advocate for specific site locations by repeating their dance for more bees to see.
+They indicate the quality of the sites they're dancing for with vigor and repetition.
+The more vigorous repetitions of a bee's dance, the better the site.